-We’re all familiar with Microsoft Excel for viewing and editing data and it’s an ideal mechanism for providing reports on which you want to perform analysis when you don’t have the option of layering a reporting solution over the data (e.g. SSRS or IBM Cognos).
+We’re all familiar with Microsoft Excel for viewing and editing data.
+It’s an ideal mechanism for providing reports on which you want to perform analysis, particularly when you don’t have the option of layering a reporting solution over the data (e.g. SSRS or IBM Cognos).

-Where the real power lies though is when a user has downloaded a dataset, updated it and wants to push the changes back in to the system.
+Where the real power lies though is when a user has downloaded a dataset, updated it and wants to push the changes back into the system.
 PHPExcel can read the Excel files, pulling out the data to process through PHP.
-You could do this using an SSIS package if you have access to MS SQL Server but using PHPExcel means that you can process it directly through PHP.
+You could of course do this using an SSIS package (if you have access to MS SQL Server) but using PHPExcel means that you can process it directly through PHP.